awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-executeAwsApi.md

 Required: Yes

 **Outputs**
-Outputs are specified by the user based on the response from the chosen API action\.
+Outputs are specified by the user based on the response from the chosen API operation\.

 Name
 A name for the output\.